Rockafellas is a premier casual restaurant in historic downtown Salem, MA with superior food, drinks, entertainment and service.

 Our menu features a variety of fine dishes for any palate, including fresh seafood, Black Angus steaks, refreshing salads, and gourmet pizza.
 We carry a wide selection of choice beer and wine to complement each meal.

 Our expansive, full-service bar is the perfect place to enjoy one of our specialty drinks and a few Bar Bites with friends.
 Enjoy live entertainment including rock, salsa, country, jazz, and big band in a comfortable, charming setting.
 Join us for lunch, dinner, or a night on the town!

 Let us host your special occasions and functions.
 Rockafellas often reserves tables for guests celebrating birthdays, wedding rehearsals and holiday parties.
 You can rest assured that we will take care of all the details before you arrive and provide a memorable experience for your special occasion.

-Rockafellas restaurant was established in the famous Daniel Low Building in 2003, founded by Terence Marchino, Kevin Marchino, and David McKillop.
+Rockafellas restaurant was established in the famous Daniel Low Building in 2003, founded by Terrance Marchino, Kevin Marchino, and David McKillop.
 We can host up to 240 guests during the warmer months with our outdoor café.

 We welcome your questions and feedback!
 Please call 978.745.2411 or contact us for more information or to make a reservation.

 - Salem Gazette Reader’s Choice Award 2005, 2006, 2007, 2008

 “Best Steakhouse, Bar, Regional Restaurant”

 - Salem Chowdafest 2004, 2005

 - Salem Chamber of Commerce “Best New Business 2004”